 In short, this course covers a TON of information, but not so much that you’ll experience information overload.

 In each lesson, you’re given a breakdown of the topic and an action step you can complete after digesting the information.

 It’s also extremely helpful that the course material is organized in case you need to refer back to certain sections – I did this all the time!

-Another thing to keep in mind is that this course is constantly evolving with new information to maintain it being one of the best courses a new freelancer or VA could take.
+Another thing to keep in mind is that this course is constantly evolving with new information to maintain it and in my opinion is one of the best courses a new freelancer or VA could take.